James Craig (loyalist): Criminal activities

 After his release in 1976, he set up a large protection racket and became the UDA's chief fundraiser; by 1985 he had managed to blackmail and extort money from a number of construction firms, building sites, as well as pubs, clubs, and shops in Belfast and elsewhere in Northern Ireland, whose intimidated owners paid protection money out of fear of Craig and his associates.
 It was alleged that the UDA received hundreds of thousands of pounds some of which also found their way inside Craig's pockets as part of his "commission".
 He was acquitted on a firearm charge and Ulster Freedom Fighters (a cover name for the UDA) membership on 18 March 1982.
 In 1985, Craig was brought to court after a number of businessmen decided to testify against him, with the condition that their identities remained hidden.
 The case fell apart when Craig's defence argued that his client's rights were violated by the concealment of the witnesses' identities.

 Craig was alleged to have been involved in the double killing of a Catholic man and a Protestant man on the Shankill Road in 1977.
-The men, both work colleagues, had entered a loyalist club and were later stabbed, shot and put into a car which was set on fire.
+The men, both colleagues, had entered a loyalist club and were later stabbed, shot and put into a car which was set on fire.
 By this time the West Belfast UDA no longer wanted him in their ranks, as they claimed they could no longer "afford him".
 Craig, who was ordered to leave the Shankill Road, went on to join forces with John McMichael's South Belfast Brigade.
 In addition to being the principal fundraiser, Craig also sat on the UDA's Inner Council.
 Craig usually travelled in the company of his bodyguard Artie Fee, a UDA member from the Shankill Road.